Indrayani Jatra: Festival procession

 The Maharjans, Dongols, Mahanthas, Thaku Jujus, Kasais, Manandhars take part in the Jatra.
 The festival starts on Trayodashi day.
 An idol of Indrayani is brought from Tyauda to the Dhalko temple on a palanquin.
 A special snake-offering oblation (Sarpahuti Yagya) is performed on the temple premises.
 In this ritual, a pair of snakes, two fishes, sparrows and grasshoppers are offered to the flame.
 During the puja, men stand as guard at the temple's doors called Paa Pi Wonegu.
 During the festival, a 48 feet tall wooden pole called Yansi is raised inside the Indrayani Temple at Dhalko.
 The Bajracharyas of Thahity, Kathmandu bring their ancestral gods called Aju and Aji in the Indrayani Temple.

 The next day, the idol of Indrayani is carried to Thahity on the palanquin to meets her children Swan Chhapu Ganesh, Bhudi Ganesh, Shova Bhagwati, Mankhacha and Jwalamai.
 All her children except Mankhacha and Jwalamai.

 On the new moon day, the palanquin of Indrayani is carried around the city, including Swet Bhairav at Chhetrapati.
 In the past, Swet Bhairav was accompanied by Indrayani around the city, but this practice was stopped about 70 years ago.

-Indrayani Jatra of Kritipur
+Indrayani Jatra of Kirtipur

-A festival with similar name and same timing is also celebrated in Kirtipur, another city in the Kathmandu valley.
+A festival with similar name and same timing is also celebrated in Kirtipur, another city in the Kathmandu Valley.
 A procession of chariot, along with musical band, is done throughout the day to various locations.
 The goddess and her chariot is brought back to the main temple on the third day near the Bagh Bhairab Temple.